What is a Sole Trader?

 Starting a business in Ireland is very exciting, but it can come with compliance procedures you’re not used to.

 Accountant Online is here to help.
-We offer free, live monthly webinars for our Startup Community.
-They’re hosted by one of our Chartered Accountants so you can get advice on setting up a business in Ireland.
+We offer a number of free events/webinars for our Startup Community.
+They’re usually hosted by one of our Chartered Accountants or industry expert so you can get advice about topics relevant to business owners in Ireland.

 We’d love to talk to you about your new business idea.
 Talk to us on webchat, call +353 (0)1 905 9364 or email firstname.lastname@example.org.